chris-l/mock-couch/README.md

 ## Changelog

+* 0.1.7
+ - Fix: Do not preserve preserve any properties of the old document when updating (Credits to @reederz)
+ - New feature: Now is possible to PUT/POST design documents (Credits to @dermidgen)
 * 0.1.6
  - Fix on `instance_start_time` (Credits to @Dainis)
  - Fix issue when calling `addDB` multiple times.
 (Credits to @Troy Cochran)